xgenize.com Listed by 0day Syndicate Ransomware Group

 XGenize is an AI development company that builds custom automation tools and AI assistants for businesses

-On May 28, 2026, 0day Syndicate added xgenize.com to its leak site, confirming that the AI development company’s internal files had been exfiltrated during a ransomware attack.
+On May 28, 2026, 0day Syndicate added xgenize.com to its leak site, claiming that the AI development company’s internal files had been exfiltrated during a ransomware attack.
 Anyone whose information appears in those files—including customers, partners, or employees whose details were stored internally—now faces the risk that their personal data has moved beyond the company’s control.

 Public reporting indicates that 0day Syndicate published proof of the breach on its dark-web leak page.
 The data consists of internal files exfiltrated after the ransomware group gained access to XGenize’s systems.
 XGenize develops custom automation tools and AI assistants for businesses, so the stolen material is likely to contain contracts, employee records, customer information, or technical documentation that could expose individuals.
 No exact victim count has been released, and the precise volume or sensitivity of every file remains unclear from available reporting.